 - Outstanding Student Project: For a student-led or completed project associated with one of Georgia’s undergraduate or graduate planning, policy, or related programs

 This award recognizes a student project that exemplifies state of the practice across an array of planning fields.
 Professional planners and academics may be involved, but the core of the work must be completed by a group of students.

-Focus Criteria: Demonstrates the contribution to contemporary planning and best application of planning processes
+Focus Criteria: Demonstrates a contribution to contemporary planning and best application of planning processes